 UALR is committed to performing animal facilitated research in a humane and compliant manner.
 The UALR Institutional Animal Care and Use Committee (IACUC) are empowered by the federal government to “review and if warranted, investigate concerns involving animal care and use resulting from public complaints, or reports of noncompliance from laboratory or research facility employees or personnel.”

-The Environmental Health & Safety Committee (EHSC) acts as an umbrella committee to other safety committees to coordinate safety-related activities on campus.
-The committee serves to promote, create, and maintain a safe and healthful environment by conducting inspections for fire safety, industrial safety and chemical safety in campus buildings.
+- The Environmental Health & Safety Committee (EHSC) acts as an umbrella committee to other safety committees to coordinate safety-related activities on campus.
+The committee serves to promote, create, and maintain a safe and healthful environment by conducting inspections for fire safety, industrial safety, and chemical safety in campus buildings.
 The committee makes policy as is appropriate.
-In addition to acting as an umbrella committee, the EHSC is responsibilities include:
+In addition to acting as an umbrella committee, the EHSC’s responsibilities include:

-- insures that necessary educational programs on AIDS, ARC, and other communicable diseases are implemented, that these programs are up-to-date on current scientific information about the diseases, and that the university guidelines are carefully followed.
-This committee may recommend changes in the guidelines, policies or procedures as medical, scientific, or legal changes take place in the future.
+- Insuring that necessary educational programs on AIDS, ARC, and other communicable diseases are implemented, that these programs are up-to-date on current scientific information about the diseases, and that the university guidelines are carefully followed.
+This committee may recommend changes in the guidelines, policies, or procedures as medical, scientific, or legal changes take place in the future.

-- formulates and implements University policies regarding the use of biohazardous materials including the practices for constructing and handling of recombinant DNA molecules as well as organisms and viruses containing recombinant DNA molecules, according to the U.S. Department of Health and Human Services.
+- Formulating and implementing university policies regarding the use of biohazardous materials including the practices for constructing and handling of recombinant DNA molecules as well as organisms and viruses containing recombinant DNA molecules, according to the U.S. Department of Health and Human Services.
 The committee also has the responsibility for oversight into the proposed use of infectious agents.

-- formulates and implements university policies regarding the use of human subjects in any research project performed by either university employees or students.
+- Formulating and implementing university policies regarding the use of human subjects in any research project performed by either university employees or students.
 Responsibilities include reviewing all protocols involving use of human subjects, independent of whether such project is funded, either by an internal or an external sponsor.
-Committee also serves as the Institutional Review Board established in compliance with federal regulations
+The committee also serves as the Institutional Review Board established in compliance with federal regulations.

-The Institutional Animal Care and Use Committee formulates policies governing laboratory animal care, advises on animal housing requirements, inspects animal care practices, and reviews all protocols involving the use of animals at the university.
-Committee also has responsibility for providing assurances to external agencies of compliance with federal regulations.
+- The Institutional Animal Care and Use Committee formulates policies governing laboratory animal care, advises on animal housing requirements, inspects animal care practices, and reviews all protocols involving the use of animals at the university.
+The committee also has responsibility for providing assurances to external agencies of compliance with federal regulations.

-The University Radiation Safety Committee formulates University policies and regulations concerning the acquisition, use and disposal of radioactive materials as in accordance with the Arkansas Department of Health, License # ARK-421-BP-02-10.
-Responsible for radiation safety aspects of activities conducted under University’s Radioactive Materials License.
+- The University Radiation Safety Committee formulates university policies and regulations concerning the acquisition, use, and disposal of radioactive materials as in accordance with the Arkansas Department of Health, License # ARK-421-BP-02-10.
+Responsible for radiation safety aspects of activities conducted under the university’s Radioactive Materials License.

 Facility Hazard Mitigation Equipment